 Tasting light roast for the first time is strange for many coffee drinkers because something is missing compared to the darker roasts.

-But many coffee people loves it because it has some great flavours that dark roasts don’t have.
-Good light roasts have nice sweetness and acidity – and no bitterness.
+But many coffee people loves it, because it has some great flavours that dark roasts don’t have.
+A good light roast have a nice sweetness and acidity – and no bitterness.
+But it is not easy to make it good.

 Original Coffee (OC) is a coffee bar here in Copenhagen.
 They always have two kinds of roast for the espressomachine: a darker roast they present as “Traditional” and a lighter roast they present as “Modern”.